VeselovTimofey/foodgram-project-react/README.md

 - Gunicorn 20.1.0
 - Nginx 1.21.0
 - Docker 20.10.5
-### Before launching the project, enter the values of your database into .env file
+### Before launching the project, enter the values of your database and SMTP-server into .env file
 - "ENGINE" = the path to your database, like "django.db.backends.your_database"
 - "NAME" = name your database
 - "USER" = username django will use to access the database